 detail to be obtained from the small negatives.

-The film strip itself is 9.2 mm wide and is rolled-up on a supply spool
+The non-perforated film strip is 9.2 mm wide and is stored on a supply spool

 In later years, colour film became available for the Minox-B, but it had

-by far the most popular of all Minox cameras.
+The Minox-B was by far the most popular of all Minox subminiature cameras,

-In 1969, the Minox B was replaced by the Minox C, but
+In 1969, the Minox B was succeeded by the Minox C, but

-new exposure meter (Cadmium Sulfide rather than Selenium) the BL
+new exposure meter — Cadmium Sulfide rather than Selenium — the

 The Minox-B has a mechanical shutter with speeds ranging from 1/2 to 1/1000